supervisely/developer-portal/app-development/basics/add-private-app.md

 ### Step 1.
 Prepare a directory with app sources.

 You are a developer and you implemented an app.
 App sources are on your local computer in some directory.
 Go to this folder.
-For example, folder structure will look like this:
+For example, the folder structure will look like this:

 ```
 .